tdesposito/Website-Template/Website/README.md

 staticDir | Subdir to create for compiled static resources (default: `static`). serverDir | Temp dir from which to serve dev content (default: `temp`). buildRoot | Target for the `build` task.
-Used as source for `deploy` and `publish` tasks.
+Used as source for `deploy` and `publish` tasks. extraFiles | Array of extra files to copy from `htmlSource` to `buildRoot` (default: ["robots.txt", "sitemap.xml"]). lambdas | List of lambda functions to auto-deploy. **Not yet implemented.** s3Exclude | String specifying files to exclude from the sync to s3.

 ## Development - Stuff you can run